Physiological Functions of Cerebral Cortex

 14. Centre for tactile discrimination and localization

-15. Centre to compare and recognise relative intensity of different stimuli
+15. Centre for comparing and recognizing the relative intensity of different stimuli

-16. Centre to recognise similarity and differences stereognosis
+16. Centre for recognizing similarities and differences (stereognosis)

-17. Centre for gustation-lower end of somestheti c cortex, lie next to motor cortex governing muscles of mastication
+17. Centre for gustation – Located at the lower end of the somesthetic cortex, adjacent to the motor cortex governing the muscles of mastication.

 18. Centre for visual senses and visuo-psychic sensations